 Atractylodes (Bai Zhu, Cang Zhu)

-Botanical Name: Bai Zhu – Rhizoma Atractylodes Macrocephalae, A. Ovata.
-Cang Zhu – Rhizoma A. chinensis.
+Botanical Name: Bai Zhu – Atractylodes Macrocephalae, A. Ovata.
+Cang Zhu – A. chinensis.

-Of the two versions of Atractylodis, Bai Zhu (Rhizoma A. Macrocephalae or Ovata) is considered one of the finest Qi tonics available.
+Of the two versions of Atractylodis, Bai Zhu (A. Macrocephalae or Ovata) is considered one of the finest Qi tonics available.
 Used by martial artists to strengthen their legs and muscles this herb is often used in combination with other herbs to help build Qi and balance herbal formulas.
-In contrast, Cang Zhu (Rhizoma A. chinensis) is very drying and more aromatic.
+In contrast, Cang Zhu (A. chinensis) is very drying and more aromatic.

-Below is an overview of Atractylodes, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Atractylodes.
+Below is an overview of atractylodes, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of atractylodes.

 Also Known As: Atractylodis